Steve-Fenton/millrace/docs/admin/index.md

 # Admin

-The **Admin** view lists your boards and let's you manage them.
+The **Admin** view lists your boards and lets you manage them.
 You can add new boards, or edit existing boards from this view.

 ![Screenshot: The admin view](../screenshots/demo-admin-full.png)